 by Deborah Bates Riordan, Esq. and Theodore Riordan, Esq.

 The jury just came in.
 They found you guilty.
-This blog discusses the next step, filing an appeal.
+This blog discusses the next step: Appeal your conviction!

 Appealing a criminal conviction starts by filing a single piece of paper that literally says you are appealing your conviction.
 That paper is called a “Notice of Appeal.”
 The trial attorney files it in the courthouse where the trial took place.
 It’s supposed to be filed within thirty calendar days of sentencing, but your attorney can get an extension.
 It doesn’t cost anything to file that paper, and it’s the most important thing your attorney needs to do to protect all your options.
 You can always withdraw the appeal at later date.